sashadt/docs/docs/operator_development.md

 the operators that the application DAG contains, runs in one of the containers provisioned by YARN.
 Further, Apache Apex exposes APIs to allow the user to request bundling multiple operators in a single node, a single container or even a single thread.
-We shall look at these calls in the reference sections [cite reference sections].
-For now, consider an operator as some piece of code that runs on some machine of a YARN cluster.
+An operator is thus a piece of code that runs in a machine of a YARN cluster.

 Types of Operators